hesthub/iac/osx/blog-part2.md

 ```

-Whichever we found our variables, we can access them the same way as we saw in the last post, which we can see in our homebrew task here.
+Whereever we find our variables, we can access them the same way as we saw in the last post, which we can see in our homebrew task here.

 Besides variables, we can also see a couple of new features in this task.

-Firstly we can see heavy use the built-in module file https://docs.ansible.com/ansible/latest/collections/ansible/builtin/file_module.html

-we also see the use of an ansible plugin called "become" https://docs.ansible.com/ansible/latest/plugins/become.html
-which works to ensure that Ansible can use privilege escalation when running commands.

 > roles/homebrew/tasks/main.yml